rattling/class-bead-game/README.md

 # class-bead-game
-The game of game of games...
+*The game of game of games...*

-OK, what are the games?
-We will start with casino style games of chance like cards and roulette and evolve team games, games of strategy and even real-world games like prediction markets,
+We'll start with casino-style games like cards and roulette, then move on to team games, strategy games, and real-world games like prediction markets.

-What about the "game of games?"
-This is the game of creating games.
-For those who like this sort of thing, we will use the Class Bead Game to practice technical disciplines such as software engineering, data science, AI and behavioural sciences and gain mastery over them.
+The *"game of games"* is about creating games, using the Class Bead Game to master disciplines like software engineering, data science, AI, and behavioral sciences.

-Fine, how about the "game of game of games?".
-Life is full of games and we are playing inside of games all the time, sometimes unwittingly.
-The Class Bead Game will be different.
-It will be fully transparent.
-We will know the rules, the odds, the strategies and the outcomes.
-We will learn how we play the games of life and how we can play them better.
+The *"game of game of games"* explores how life is full of games, with the Class Bead Game making the rules, odds, and strategies fully transparent to help us play better.

-If you don't want to look under the hood, that's it.
-Check out the Class Bead Game, coming soon.
-If you want to look under the hood and tinker, read on...

 # Development Setup